Smoked Paprika Fish with Carrots – Easy Healthy Dinner Recipe with Smoked Paprika, Turmeric, Carrots and Garlic.

 - In a small bowl, mix together remaining 1/3 cup olive oil and 1 tbsp of smoked paprika.

 - Pour the seasoned oil over the top of the fish fillets, coating them evenly.
 Let the fish simmer uncovered for 20 minutes more, basting frequently.

 - Fish is done when liquid is reduced to about a quarter of what it was originally, the fish has turned red, and the carrots are tender.

-- Season fillets with salt and pepper to taste.
+- Season fillets with additional salt and pepper to taste if desired.
 Serve with cooked carrots and sauce from the pan, garnished with fresh cilantro.
 Goes great over rice, quinoa, or couscous!